wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 before the root of subtree Y".
 According to transitivity of "happens-before" relation, if we know (X, Y) and (Y, Z), then we also know (X, Z).

+The induction hypothesis says if the invalidation protocol running on a subtree of height D will not incur cycles, then for trees with depth (D + 1), there will be no cycle either.
+In the base case, D equals 1, and we only have one single cache. in which case the hypothesis trivially holds.
+Assuming that the property holds for all all trees with height less than or equal to D. We next prove by contradiction that the property still holds for tree of height (D + 1).

+Without losing generality, we assume that a cycle is formed after the invalidation protocol is executed on the current root node X (the node that has height D + 1).
+The cycle is in this form: `X -> ... -> Y -> ... -> Z -> ... -> X`, in which Y and Z are nodes in the original subtree of depth D.